Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 ![](images/hydra1.png)

-- After log in some basic commands can be run for navigation
+- After login some basic commands can be run for navigation

 - `ifconfig`, or `ls`, `pwd` if there is shell